-Building Slicer will generally take long time, particularly on the first build or upon code/configuration changes.
-To help speeding up the process one can use make -j < N >, where < N > is the number of parallel builds.
-As a rule of thumb, many uses the number of CPU threads + 1 as the number of parallel builds.
+Building Slicer will generally take a long time, particularly on the first build or upon code/configuration changes.
+To help speed up the process, one can use make -j < N >, where < N > is the number of parallel builds.
+As a rule of thumb, many use the number of CPU threads -1 as the number of parallel builds.

 Warning: Increasing the number of parallel builds generally increases the memory required for the build process.
-In the event that the required memory exceeds the available memory, the process will either fail or start using swap memory, which will make in practice the system to freeze.
+In the event that the required memory exceeds the available memory, the process will either fail or start using swap memory, which may make the system freeze.